-Absentee ballot applications are available at the Harborfields Public Library Reference Desk and online.
+Absentee Ballot Applications are available at the Harborfields Public Library Reference Desk and online below .

-A completed absentee ballot application must be received by March 30, 2021 if you would like a ballot mailed to you, the voter.
+A completed Absentee Ballot Application must be received by Tuesday, April 4, 2023 if you would like a ballot mailed to you, the voter.

-A completed absentee ballot application must be received by Monday, April 5, 2021 if you are dropping off your application at the library between 10 AM and 5 PM in the library’s Business Office and are receiving the ballot in person at the library from the Acting District Clerk.
+A completed Absentee Ballot Application must be received by Monday, April 10, 2023 if you are dropping off your application at the library between 10 AM and 5 PM in the library’s Business Office and are receiving the ballot in person, at the library, from the Acting District Clerk.

-In addition to the vote on the proposed operating budget, there will be an election for the position on the Library Board of Trustees presently held by David Clemens.
-This position has a five-year term of office, expiring on June 30th, 2026.
+In addition to the vote on the proposed operating budget, there will be an election for the position on the Library Board of Trustees presently held by Jennifer Shore.
+This position has a five-year term of office, beginning on July 1st, 2023 and expiring on June 30th, 2028.

 In order to run for election for this position, these procedures must be followed:

 1. Candidates for the trustee positions must be residents of the Harborfields School District and may only be nominated by petition, which shall be directed to the Clerk of the School District.